-Hyalella azteca is adapted to live in silty environments, so the toxicity tests are only applicable for fine-grained sediments comprising mostly silts and clays.
-However, for the fall 2020 sampling event, both locations comprised primarily coarse-grained material-RB-01 was 96% sand and RB-02 was 98.5% sands and gravel.
+Hyalella azteca is adapted to live in silty environments, so the toxicity tests are only applicable for fine-grained sediments that are mostly made up of silts and clays.
+However, for the fall 2021 sampling event, both locations were primarily made up of coarse-grained material-RB-01 was 91.7% sand, and RB-02 was 97.8% sands and gravel.
 Even though the substrate at both locations was coarse-grained, bioassay was conducted on both River Beach locations to evaluate site conditions for benthic organisms.

 Results of the benthic bioassays were compared to the results in the control (Table 5).
-A control sediment is a non-impacted sediment sample that is used to evaluate the results of a test.
-The mean survival result of Hyalella azteca exposed for 10 days to the River Beach sediment sample locations was 100% and 98% at RB-01 and RB-02, respectively.
-The survival result was not statistically different (p=0.05) from the mean survival in the control sediment (94%).
+A control sediment is a nonimpacted sediment sample that is used to evaluate the results of a test.
+The mean survival result of Hyalella azteca exposed for 10 days to the River Beach sediment sample locations was 98% and 96% at RB-01 and RB-02, respectively.
+The survival result was not statistically different (p=0.05) from the mean survival in the control sediment (99%).
 Therefore, the sediment sample collected from location RB-01 and RB-02 was unlikely to cause adverse effects to benthic organisms.

-Benthic bioassay results for the fall 2020 samples were comparable with the results for spring and fall 2016, spring 2017, spring and fall 2018, and spring and fall 2019, with samples from each event indicating that the sediment samples collected from locations RB-01 and RB-02 are unlikely to cause adverse effects to benthic organisms.
+Benthic bioassay results for the fall 2021 samples were comparable with the results for spring and fall 2016, spring 2017, spring and fall 2018, spring and fall 2019, and fall 2020, with samples from each event indicating that the sediment samples collected from locations RB-01 and RB-02 are unlikely to cause adverse effects to benthic organisms.